kickstartDS/ds-agency/README.md

 - **Release Handling:** Semantic release handling is configured using auto.
 - **Content:** Includes components, recipes, pages, and docs.

+## Installation

+To install the Agency Starter, you need to have Node.js installed.
+We recommend managing your local Node.js versions using [nvm](https://github.com/nvm-sh/nvm).

+## Getting Started

+To get started with the Agency Starter, follow these steps:

+1. Create a new repository based on this template.
+2. Update the `package.json` file with your project details.
+3. Add your own logo.
+4. Install the dependencies (`npm install` / `yarn install`).
+5. Start Storybook (`npm start`, `yarn start`).

 ## Components

 The Agency Starter includes several components that are immediately useful for creating marketing pages.
 These components are built using the kickstartDS Starter and kickstartDS itself, showcasing its features and best practices: